raspberrypilearning/pixel-art/en/step_1.md

 ## Introduction

 Create a pixel art editor.
-As well as using HTML and CSS you'll learn how to use JavaScript to add interactivity to your project.
+As well as using HTML and CSS, you'll learn how to use JavaScript to add interactivity to your project.

 ### What you will make

-Click on a colour from the palette, then click on a pixel to change the colour.
+Try out the project below.
+Click on a colour from the palette, then click on a pixel to change its colour.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/0e102a306b?outputOnly=true&start=result" width="600" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>